Oxwich, St Illtyd Church

 History, tourist information, and nearby accommodation

-Entry is through the west door of the the tower, and inside the door are a pair of gravestones against the wall.
-One is the coffinc over of William de la Lake, rector in 1320.
+Entry is through the west door of the tower, and inside the door are a pair of gravestones against the wall.
+One is the coffin of William de la Lake, rector in 1320.
 The stone was found used as a slab inside the inner door.
 The other slab is 14th-15th century and was found face down in the nave.
-It is inscribed 'Hugh, formerly the pious rector of Saint Illtyd's Church, lies here.'
+It is inscribed 'Hugh, formerly the pious rector of Saint Illtyd's Church, lies here'.

 At present the church key can be obtained from the rector if you wish to visit the church.

 About Oxwich, St Illtyd Church

 Location: South end of Oxwich beach, off the A4118

 Photo Credit: Chris McAuley, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Medieval (Time Period) -

 NEARBY HISTORIC ATTRACTIONS